ninovanhooff/MIDI-Master/README.md

 ## Add your own sampled instruments (for Developers)

 MIDI Master comes with a few bundled sampled instruments.
 These are included as [Toyboxes](https://github.com/toyboxpy/toybox.py).
 To add your own instrument, create a Toybox out of it.
-As inspiration,

 Steps to add your own instrument to MIDI Master: